Nyjer Morgan: Milwaukee Brewers

 On March 27, 2011, Morgan was traded to the Milwaukee Brewers in exchange for prospect Cutter Dykstra (son of baseball player Lenny Dykstra).
 Morgan fractured his middle finger in the 8th inning on a sacrifice bunt against Jonny Venters.
 After two separate stints on the disabled list, he joined Carlos Gómez in a platoon in center field with Gómez in the lineup versus left-handed pitchers and Morgan in the lineup versus righties.
 On June 8 against the New York Mets, Morgan recorded his first walk-off hit with a double down the right field line at Miller Park to win the game 7–6.
 After the game, Morgan said that he did not know it was a walk-off until he saw his teammates running out onto the field.
 In 2011, he batted .304 and was third in the NL in hit by pitch (14) and sacrifice hits (15).

 On October 7, Morgan had a series-clinching walk-off base hit in the 10th inning of Game 5 of the NLDS against the Arizona Diamondbacks.
 The Brewers won the game 3–2, giving the Brewers their first playoff series win since 1982.

 On January 16, 2012, Morgan signed a one-year, $2.35 million deal during his first run-through of arbitration eligibility.
 In the 2012 season, Morgan batted .239 in 122 games, with 12 stolen bases (and five times caught stealing).
-The Brewers did not offer Morgan a major-league contract for the 2013 season, and he refused an assignment to the Brewers' Class AAA minor league team, the Nashville Sounds.
+The Brewers did not offer Morgan a major-league contract for the 2013 season, and he refused an outright assignment to the Brewers' Triple-A affiliate, the Nashville Sounds.

+While with the Brewers, Morgan reportedly referred to himself as "Tony Plush", which he described as his "name on the field" or his "gentleman's name".